Key Lime Pie with Coconut Biscoff Crust

 Why does traditional key lime pie use sweetened condensed milk?

 The use of sweetened condensed milk is rooted in the history of the Florida Keys, where fresh milk was hard to store before refrigeration.
 Its rich, creamy texture also balances the tartness of key lime juice, making it an essential ingredient in the recipe.
+Please note, sweetened condensed coconut milk can be used but it may not set up in the same way and could use extra time in the oven.

 Should I bake my key lime pie?